 Have your knees been knocked around one too many times?
-Knee physical therapy can help you knock out your knee pain once and for all.
+Seeing a knee pain specialist in Fort Myers, FL can help you knock out your knee pain once and for all.

 As one of the largest and most complex joints in the body, knees are prone to a variety of injuries and in rarer cases, infection.